arbor-education/private-packagist-upload-artifact/README.md

 5. **"Package not found" or similar errors**
    - This often indicates the repository hasn't been initialized yet
    - See [Repository Initialization](#repository-initialization) for required setup steps

+6. **"File too large" or upload errors**
+   - Ensure your file is under 100 MB
+   - Check that your file format is ZIP (.zip), Gzip (.gz), or Bzip2 (.bz2)
+   - Verify the file isn't corrupted and can be opened normally

 ### Debug Mode